 The recent health care reforms are significant step towards reducing illegal health migration.

 Since 2018, according to the mutual agreement with the Embassy of the Federal Republic of Germany, Police Attache of the Federal Ministry of Interior of the Republic of Austria in Georgia and Embassy of the Swiss Confederation the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia expressed its readiness to provide detailed information on health (including prescribed medications, treatment services) and social services which are accessible to the citizens of Georgia.
-Upon the request of the mentioned diplomatic missions, each migrant patient’s case is discussed separately and in case of necessity relevant activities (patient’s transportation from the airport to the relevant health facility, providing immediate medical services on place and etc.) are carried out by the Ministry.
+Upon the request of the mentioned diplomatic missions, each migrant patient’s case is discussed individually and in case of necessity relevant activities (patient’s transportation from the airport to the relevant health facility, providing immediate medical services on place and etc.) are carried out by the Ministry.

 Therefore, to raise public awareness on national health care and social protection programs and accessible services, the Ministry plans to update the official website (www.moh.gov.ge) by providing more comprehensive information on state funded programs.
 To promote information sharing with Georgian citizens residing abroad, it is desirable to spread the mentioned information with kind support of the Ministry of Foreign Affairs of Georgia and its diplomatic missions in abroad.